What is Urban Homesteading

 Instead of throwing away your plant waste (fruit and veggie peels, cut grass, raked leaves, etc) – you put them into a compost bin/area where they break down and turn into the best soil additive ever.
 There’s a few tricks to making it work, but it’s remarkably easy to get it right.
 You’ll be thrilled at the good stuff you create for your garden/yard/houseplants and how much less you throw in the trash.

 Robin’s Real-Life Example: My years in Seattle were spent with worms.
 It sounds a little weird, but I really loved them.
 When we moved our family to Arizona, I wasn’t so sure that my little buddies would tolerate the heat so I gave them away.
-Now that I’m familiar with the AZ climate and heat – I’m ready to rebuild the worm family.
+Now that I’m familiar with the AZ climate and heat – I’m ready to Start Vermicomposting.

 Robin’s Real-Life Example #2: My brother-in-law mentioned bokashi.
 My first thought was what the heck is that?
 After some research, I was stoked.
 It’s a different form of composting with major advantages – no smell and you can put practically anything in it!
-I’m giving it a go…follow the journey here – my bokashi experiment.
+I’m giving it a go…follow the journey here – Follow My experiment about Bokashi Composting DIY.

 Robin’s Real-Life Example #3: I’m a Girl Scout Leader and we wanted to introduce composting to the girls.
 What better way than worms?
 I created a small lesson and we built worms bins at one of our meetings.
 Now the girls take turns being the “worm watcher” and learning first-hand about vermicomposting.
-Check out my composting with kids article.
+Check out learning about worm composting with kids.

 Urban Homesteading Sounds Like Work – Why Should I Do It?